The kinds of plants you can grow indoors usually is determined by the amount and kind of light you can provide.

 Plants grow and bloom best under lighting that, like the sun, provides high intensities of blue and red radiation.

-Incandescent reflector bulbs lack the necessary amount of the blue light and have a relatively short life.
+Incandescent reflector bulbs lack the necessary amount of blue light and have a relatively short life.
 Some are very hot.
-Wonderlite burns at a cooler temperture than incandescents.
-Special heat resistant glass prevents shattering from mist spraying while the lamp is lit.
+Wonderlite burns at a cooler temperature than incandescents.
+Special heat resistant glass prevents shattering from mist spraying while the lamp is it.

 Wonderlite lasts 12,000 hours, as compared with less than 1,000 hours of an incandescent bulb.
 At present, it costs about $40 retail - about the same as lamps that are far less effective.